-Appointment of New Executive Vice President and Chief Financial Officer
+Appointment of Executive Vice President and Chief Financial Officer

-Jeffrey T. Fisher, 43, has been appointed to the position of Executive Vice President and Chief Financial Officer, effective February 6, 2006.
+On January 23, 2006, Charter announced the appointment of Jeffrey T. Fisher to the position of Executive Vice President and Chief Financial Officer, effective February 6, 2006.
 Mr. Fisher succeeds the Interim Chief Financial Officer, Paul E. Martin, who will continue as Charter's Senior Vice President and Controller until at least March 31, 2006.
-During the last year, we have experienced a number of other changes in our senior management.
-See "Risk factors - Risks related to our business - Recent management changes could disrupt operations."